 Authentication

-Backbuild supports enterprise authentication through single sign-on, multi-factor authentication, and configurable session and lockout policies.
+Backbuild supports enterprise authentication through single sign-on, mandatory multi-factor authentication (passkeys, TOTP, and email OTP), and configurable session and lockout policies.
 All authentication events are recorded in a tamper-evident audit log with user attribution.

 Single sign-on